Project Management Dashboard in Power Apps

 • Recent changes and activity awareness

-What has changed since the last review, and where attention is required now.
+What has changed since the last review, and where attention is needed.

 • Focused attention cues

-Signals that help PMs prioritize action instead of scanning every metric equally.
+Signals that help prioritize actions instead of reviewing every metric.

-In 2026, a project management dashboard succeeds when it helps project managers move quickly from insight to action.
-By combining operational visibility, analytical signals, and execution context in a single experience, modern dashboards retain their role as the central source of truth while becoming far more effective tools for delivery control.
+A project management dashboard works when it helps teams move from insight to action.
+By combining visibility, analysis, and context in one place, it remains the source of truth while becoming more effective for delivery control.

 Request a Demo

-Making Project Management Dashboards Easier to Use Without Adding More Screens
+How to Make Project Management Dashboards Easier to Use Without Adding More Screens?

-Modern dashboards address this by separating what the dashboard contains from how project managers interact with it.
-The dashboard remains the system of record, while interaction becomes more flexible and efficient.
+Modern dashboards handle this by separating what the dashboard contains from how project managers interact with it.
+The dashboard remains the system of record, while interaction becomes simpler and faster.

 This is where Microsoft Copilot Studio plays a supporting role.

-Rather than replacing dashboards, Copilot acts as an interaction layer that helps project managers access and interpret dashboard information more quickly.
+Copilot does not replace dashboards.
+It serves as an interaction layer that helps project managers access and understand information more quickly.

 Copilot supports modern PM dashboards by enabling: